Operations research on scaling up actions to prevent stunting in Tanzania

 Research team and Collaborators:

 This research is led by principal investigators Katherine L. Dickin (Cornell University), Stephanie L. Martin (University of North Carolina at Chapel Hill), and Luitfrid Peter Nnally (Tanzania Food and Nutrition Centre).
-Cornell team members include Professor Rachel Bezner-Kerr, Gina Chapleau, Hope Craig, Cynthia Matare, and Ibukun Owoputi with undergraduate support from Juliet McCann, Molly Frommer, and Valencia Lambert.
+Cornell team members include Professor Rachel Bezner-Kerr, Gina Chapleau, Hope Craig, Cynthia Matare, and Ibukun Owoputi with undergraduate support from Juliet McCann, Molly Frommer, Valencia Lambert, Emily Lasher, and Catherine Wambura.
+Rosemary Kayanda (IMA World Health) leads the research team from Mwanza, Tanzania.

 Funding: This research is funded with UK aid from the UK government through the Department of International Development (DFID).